 - 1. Extreme Risk is intolerable whatever the benefits of the activity may be and risk control is necessary to reduce the risk to a more tolerable level. - 2.
-High risk will require risk control strategies, as will medium level risk, however the extent of which may depend on the cost benefit analysis of both the activity and the control measures.
+High risk will require risk control strategies, as will medium level risk, however the extent of which may depend on the cost benefit analysis of both the activity and the control measures. - 3.
+Risk that has been determined low may be regarded as negligible and managed at an operational level and may not warrant further risk control strategies, however, for child safety or work health and safety risks there is a requirement to reduce the risk so far as is practicable.

-, 4-2-14-2-1-2-1-2-1-2-1-2-1-2-1-2-1-2-1-2 RISK RATING NEWLY IDENTIFIED RISK OR EXISTING RISK RATING CHANGES NOTIFICATION ACTION Extreme Reported immediately to the CEO and Chief Legal, Quality & Risk Officer who will then notify the Board within 24 hours (as appropriate) Immediate and urgent Executive management action required.
+RISK RATING NEWLY IDENTIFIED RISK OR EXISTING RISK RATING CHANGES NOTIFICATION ACTION Extreme Reported immediately to the CEO and Chief Legal, Quality & Risk Officer who will then notify the Board within 24 hours (as appropriate) Immediate and urgent Executive management action required.
 Monitor daily.
 Cease activity until risk can be reduced to an acceptable level.
 Activity shall not be undertaken without the express approval from CEO, ratified by the Chair of the Board within a reasonable time.
 High Reported to relevant Executive within 48 hours who will notify the CEO and Chief Legal, Quality & Risk Officer Executive Leadership attention required immediately.
 Weekly monitoring.
 The activity shall not be undertaken without the express approval of Executive Leadership.
 Moderate Reported to the responsible manager then Reported to the Chief Legal, Quality & Risk Officer at the next risk meeting Executive Management attention required.
 Action plans developed and implemented, and accountability specified.
 Manage by routine procedures and business-as-usual processes.
 Low Reported to the responsible manager Manage by routine procedures and business-as-usual processes.
 Unlikely to need specific application of resources.
 Monitor as appropriate